 The Rumble – owning our story

-For example how often do we think we’re the reason a friend, partner or colleague is in a bad mood?
+For example, how often do we think we’re the cause of a friend, partner or colleague’s bad mood?
 A grumpy look or gruff tone is easily misinterpreted when we tap into our fears or inadequacies and construct a story.
 Unlike actual fiction, where a writer knows the first draft is indeed almost always a ‘shitty’ one, our brain often doesn’t challenge the narrative.

 If we missed our first opportunity to question the process during this reckoning, the rumble provides a chance to approach the story as a SFD.
 Brown found resilient people were more likely to challenge the conspiracies and confabulations in their story.

-By stepping outside of the story we can ask ourself these questions:
+By stepping outside of the story we can ask ourselves these questions: